mderijk/codenames/README.md

 - Two player version (requires robust networking code and some structural changes to avoid race conditions)
 - New models
-- Support for multi-word expressions (e.g. scuba diver, ice cream, etc.)
+- Support for multi-word expressions in word embeddings (e.g. scuba diver, ice cream, etc.)
 - Achievements (to increase player engagement)
 - Leaderboard based on a player's last 10-20 games (only worthwhile if we can increase the average winrate, i.e. if we have better models)